Q: What is AWS Directory Service?

 Q: How does AWS Directory Service enable single sign-on (SSO) to the AWS Management Console?

-AWS Directory Service allows you to assign IAM roles to Microsoft AD or Simple AD users and groups in the AWS cloud, as well as an existing, on-premises Microsoft Active Directory users and groups using AD Connector.
+AWS Directory Service allows you to assign IAM roles to AWS Manage Microsoft AD or Simple AD users and groups in the AWS cloud, as well as an existing, on-premises Microsoft Active Directory users and groups using AD Connector.
 These roles will control users’ access to AWS services based on IAM policies assigned to the roles.
 AWS Directory Service will provide a customer-specific URL for the AWS Management Console which users can use to sign in with their existing corporate credentials.
-Please see our documentation for more information on this feature.
+See our documentation for more information on this feature.

 For questions about AD Connector or Simple AD, please see AWS Directory Service, Other Directory Options.